 Instructions

-In a seperate bowl add milk, melted butter, and egg; mix until smooth.
+In a separate bowl add milk, melted butter, and egg; mix until smooth.

 Then in the dry bowl make a well and add in the wet ingredents.